 The Board of Directors is responsible for the company's organization and the administration of the company's affairs.
 This includes among other things continuous assessment of the company's financial situation and ensuring that the company's organization is designed so that the accounting, management of assets and the company's financial affairs otherwise are controlled in a reassuring manner.
-The Managing Director shall manage the ongoing administration according to the Board of Directors' guidelines and instructions and among other matters take measures that are necessary to fulfill the company's accounting in accordance with law and handle the management of assets in a reassuring manner.
+The Managing Director shall manage the ongoing administration according to the Board of Directors' guidelines and instructions and among the economic decisions of users taken on the basis of these annual accounts.